How to combat the impact of rising interest rates and get ahead

 And you’d be looking to build a buffer so that even if you do go backwards in the next year, that’s been absorbed into the mortgage.

-And, if you can get through this period of time without going backwards, or even get ahead, the tailwind you’ll experience once interest rates start to decline could be incredible.
+If you can get through without going backwards, or even get ahead, the tailwind you’ll experience once interest rates do start to decline could be incredible.

 Disclaimer: This blog post is for informational purposes only and does not constitute individual financial advice.
 If you’re interested in receiving personalised financial advice, you can book in a consultation with an enable.me coach.
 Costs apply.